ai/size-limit/README.md

   and understandable metric compared to the size in bytes.
 * Calculations include **all dependencies and polyfills** used in your JS.
+* **Flexible usage**: Install as a dev dependency with full configuration or use with npx for quick checks (requires plugin installation).

 <p align="center">
   <img src="./img/example.png" alt="Size Limit CLI" width="738">